jovanjenjic/react-lightweight-calendar/README.md

   - `bgColor`: The background color of the item (optional).
   - `textColor`: The text color of the item (optional).

-- `currentView` _(required)_: A string indicating the current view of the calendar.
+- `currentView` _(DEFAULT: MONTH)_: A string indicating the current view of the calendar.
 It can be one of the following options:
   - `WEEK_TIME`: Display the calendar in a week view with a timeline.
   - `DAY`: Display the calendar in a day view with a timeline.
   - `MONTH`: Display the calendar in a month view with a timeline.